FX Networks: History

-Networks and Services
+Networks and services

 FX

 FX, originally stylized as "fX", launched on June 1, 1994.
 The network's original programming aspires to the standards of premium cable channels in regard to mature themes and content, high-quality writing, directing and acting.
 FX also carries reruns of theatrical films and terrestrial-network sitcoms.
 The network broadcast from a large "apartment" in Manhattan's Flatiron District. fX was one of the first forays into large-scale interactive television.
 The channel centered on original programming, which was broadcast live every day from the "fX Apartment," and rebroadcasts of classic television shows from the 1960s, 1970s and 1980s, such as Batman, Wonder Woman, Eight Is Enough, Nanny and the Professor and The Green Hornet. fX had two taglines during this period: "TV Made Fresh Daily" and "The World's First Living Television Network".
-The "f" in the channel's name and logo was rendered in lower-case to portray a type of relaxed friendliness; the stylized "X" represented the channel's roots: the crossing searchlights of the 20th Century Fox logo.
+The "f" in the channel's name and logo was rendered in lower-case to portray a type of relaxed friendliness; the stylized "X" represented the channel's roots: the crossing searchlights of the 20th Century Fox and Fox Searchlight Pictures logos.

 The channel prided itself on its interactivity with viewers. fX, in 1994, was an early adopter of the internet, embracing e-mail and the World Wide Web as methods of feedback.
 Most of the shows would feature instant responses to e-mailed questions, and one show, Backchat (hosted by Jeff Probst), was exclusively devoted to responding to viewer mail, whether sent through e-mail or traditional postal mail.

 FX Movie Channel

 FX Movie Channel (or FXM) launched on October 31, 1994, as FXM: Movies from Fox (prior to its launch, the channel was originally named "Fox Movie Studio") Originally launched as a spinoff of FX, the channel focused on feature films from the 20th Century Fox film library from the 1930s to the 1970s along with a few other film studios.
 FXM became a separately branded channel on March 1, 2000, when it was renamed Fox Movie Channel.

 On January 1, 2012, Fox Movie Channel's programming was divided into two 12-hour blocks: its main programming schedule, from 3:00 a.m. to 3:00 p.m.
-Eastern Time, was a commercial-free block retaining the older movies from the 20th Century Fox library.
-Another block, called FX Movie Channel, the other 12 hours consisted of an expanded slate of more recent feature films from Fox and some of the other film studios.
+Eastern Time, was a commercial-free block retaining the older movies from the 20th Century Fox and Fox Searchlight Pictures libraries.
+Another block, called FX Movie Channel, the other 12 hours consisted of an expanded slate of more recent feature films from Fox, Fox Searchlight and some of the other film studios.

 On March 27, 2013, Fox Entertainment Group announced that Fox Movie Channel would be fully rebranded under the FXM name and format.
 FX Movie Channel became the primary brand for the channel in September 2013; the classic film block retained the Fox Movie Channel name until June 9, 2014, when the block (which retains a commercial-free format) was renamed FXM Retro.